-In turn, health care partnering means you will feel less alone and isolated with the responsibilities of caregiving.
+In turn, health care partnering means that you will feel less alone and isolated with the responsibilities of caregiving.
 Additionally, you will be more informed and confident in your caregiving role and prepared for the future.
 For more information on this topic, see our Elizz article entitled Caregiver Isolation.

-As partners with health care providers, you, as the primary caregiver, may become the:
+As a partner with health care providers, you, as the primary caregiver, may become the:

 - Decision Maker

 Tips for building a positive relationship with health care teams

 Utilize these tips to assist both you and the person in your care:

-- Clearly and respectfully communicating the care recipient’s wants and needs, progress, and challenges to the health care team can make a great difference.
+- Clearly and respectfully communicate the care recipient’s wants, needs, progress, and challenges to the health care team.

-- Keep a folder of the care recipient’s health information, previous appointment notes and a list of all medicines.
+- Keep a folder of the care recipient’s health information including previous appointment notes, with a list of all medications (including vitamins) and allergies.